WeiShaoD/neuroimage-menu/docs/source/FreeSurfer/FreeSurfer_menu.rst

 .. image:: volume_matrix.PNG

-What a mess! fortunately, there is a solution.
+What a mess!
+Fortunately, there is a solution.

 1 Open the file with Excel 2016.